mennthor/dotfiles/README.md

 ./main.sh
 ```

+This will currently install
+- `xcode command line tools`
+- `homebrew`
-This will currently install `xcode command line tools`, `homebrew` and all `brew` programs selected in `homebrew/Brewfile`.
+    + all `brew` programs selected in `homebrew/Brewfile`
+    + This includes MacTex, anaconda, java and GUI apps
+- Setup the system python
+    + Install `pip` to the user folder
+    + Set a `.pth` file to prefer user packages
+    + Update system packages specified in 'pip_requirements.txt'
+- Link Google Drive and Dropbox folder to home if not exisitng yet
+- Stow all dotfiles from 'dotfiles/' to home folder
-Then app settings are restored using `mackup restore`.
-Those settings are stored in the iCloud drive, mostly in plist files.
+- Restore app settings using `mackup restore`
+    + Those settings are stored in an iCloud drive, previously created using `mackup backup`
+- Update anaconda3 and MacTex

 ## Manual Steps